 Values for minimum vertical grades listed in the design criteria tables from Section 1C-1 are based on surface drainage.
-The cross-slope of the pavement surface is usually adequate to drain laterally.
+The cross slope of the pavement surface is usually adequate to drain laterally.
 The vertical grade drains the pavement surface longitudinally.

-Minimum Grade on Curbed Roadways
+Curbed Roadways